 This course is an introduction to elementary cell chemistry, structure, metabolism, and reproduction.
 It includes the study of energy capture and transfer by cells, DNA structure, replication and function, the nature of heredity and the genetic basis of speculation, and theories of the origin of life and evolution.
+This course may be available via distance education delivery methods.
 Outside work required.